phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

 ## Model Generation

-1. How does the model work?
+1. How does the gradient boosting work?
 Combines simple classifiers - each round of boosting corrects error of prior model by using gradients (residuals) - Friedman (2001)
 2. Can gradient accept different loss functions?
 Apparently yes (can accept any differentiable loss function)
     1. Alternatively apply cutoff after probabilities have been assigned
 3. Hyperparameters for our models: